vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 - `/api/v1/check_run` depends on the number of checks, but it usually accounts for much less data than metrics.

-The aforementionned details highlight that current Datadog Agents cannot be configured to only send metrics to a certain endpoint and other kind of data have to be sent to the endoints.
+The aforementionned details highlight that current Datadog Agents cannot be configured to only send metrics to a certain endpoint and other kind of data have to be sent to another endoint.
 We could envision work in the Agent that would introduce another configurable endpoint.
-This is exposed in the [Alternatives](#alternatives) chapter.
+This is exposed in the [Alternatives](#alternatives)/[Outstanding Questions](#outstanding-questions) chapters.

 ### Implementation